JorenCombs/paidy-forex-proxy/README.md

 # Possible approaches considered

   For now, as this is a minimum viable product meant to be run locally, this can be modeled with a single instance.
 We will not consider issues such as load balancing or global distribution for now, HOWEVER, we should still model or at least plan for a failover approach to ensure reliability.
+(Issue #5)
 To avoid loading the API, we should maintain a cache of queried currency pairs and results which should be periodically refreshed within 5 minutes as long as they qualify for the cache.
 Let’s explore some approaches:

 1. Keep all pairs in the cache at all times, refreshing every five minutes.